tedunderwood/biographies/preregistration.md

 Goals of the inquiry
 --------------------

 Critical discussion of characterization is organized around a tension between realist and formal approaches to the topic.
 It can be intuitive to imagine fictional characters as representations of imagined people, who differ from each other in the same ways real people might differ: age, gender, social position, and so on.

-But a strong critical tradition counters this point of view by arguing that characters are really narrative functions (e.g., the protagonist, the mentor, the foil).
+But a strong critical tradition--for instance in Propp--counters this point of view by arguing that characters are really narrative functions (e.g., the protagonist, the mentor, the foil).
 In this view, characters are distinguished most importantly by the role they play in a plot, and there may be a limited number of basic roles.

 There is clearly some truth on both sides of this debate; we don't plan to resolve it.
 But we can cast light on it by comparing the traits that distinguish fictional characters to the traits that distinguish "characters" (i.e., narrative representations of real people) in biographies.